MasterKitten/Kick-Start-Game-Creation/README.md

 Go to the Wiki on this GitHub to figure out how to use it! (it shouldn't be too hard!)

-Wierd projects that I have made: 20en español: veinte)
+Wierd projects that I have made: 20 (en español: veinte)